crafty-arl/WriteMyNewsleterService/README.md

 ### Folder Structure
 ```
-starter-newsletter/
+CraftTheFutureNewsletterService/
-├── newsletter.html
+├── template-1.html
-├── newsletter.md
+├── template-2.html
-├── preview.html
+├── template-3.html
-└── assets/
-    └── images/
+└── README.md
 ```

 ## Quick Start Guide

+### 1. Choosing a Template

+Select the template that best fits your needs:
+- `template-1.html`: Perfect for beginners, includes essential sections
+- `template-2.html`: Enhanced version with additional styling options
+- `template-3.html`: Advanced template with premium features

-### 1. Customizing Content
+### 2. Customizing Content

-#### HTML Version
-1. Open `newsletter.html` in your preferred text editor
+1. Open your chosen template in your preferred text editor
 2. Edit the content within each section
-3. Preview using `preview.html`
+3. Preview in your browser to see changes

-#### Markdown Version
-1. Open `newsletter.md` in your text editor
-2. Edit the content using Markdown syntax
-3. Convert to HTML using your preferred Markdown processor

-### 2. Local Preview
+### 3. Local Preview

 #### Option 1: HTML Preview
 1. Open `preview.html` in your browser